tsaleksiev/roadpass-digital/README.md

 - **vs fragment caching alone** - ETags work at the HTTP layer and save the server from doing any work at all on cache hits.
 Fragment caching still processes the request but skips the DB query.

 ### Redis fragment caching
-The index endpoint also uses Redis as a fragment cache store.
-On cache miss, the rendered JSON is stored in Redis (database 1, separate from Sidekiq's database 0) for 5 minutes.
-Subsequent requests are served directly from Redis

-### Redis fragment caching
 On ETag miss, the rendered JSON is stored in Redis for 5 minutes.
 Subsequent requests are served directly from Redis without hitting the database.

 Cache keys include a data fingerprint (maximum `updated_at` + record count combined with query params).
 This means